AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md).

-## Create a connection to [!DNL Adobe Maestro]
+## Create a connection to [!DNL Adobe Workfront Planning]

-You can create a connection to your [!DNL Maestro] account directly from inside a [!DNL Workfront Fusion] module.
+You can create a connection to your [!DNL Workfront Planning] account directly from inside a [!DNL Workfront Fusion] module.

-1. In any [!DNL Maestro] app module, click **[!UICONTROL Add]** next to the [!UICONTROL Connection] box.
+1. In any [!DNL Workfront Planning] app module, click **[!UICONTROL Add]** next to the [!UICONTROL Connection] box.
 1. Enter a name for this connection.
 1. Select whether you want to connect to a production environment, or a non-production environment.
 1. Select whether you are connecting to a service account or a personal account.
 1. Click **[!UICONTROL SAML log in]** to create the connection and go back to the module.

-## [!DNL Adobe Maestro] modules and their fields
+## [!DNL Adobe Workfront Planning] modules and their fields

 ### Watch Events

-This trigger module starts a scenario when a record, record type, or workspace is created, updated, or deleted in Maestro.
+This trigger module starts a scenario when a record, record type, or workspace is created, updated, or deleted in Workfront Planning.

 <table style="table-layout:auto">
   <col/>